martinlyder/Project-2/README.md

 3. Promote a preview to production or merge to trigger a production deploy.

 If you deploy elsewhere, serve the `/dist` build output from any static host and route `/api/*` to your Node serverless/express handlers.

-## FAQ

-**Why serverless endpoints?**
-To avoid exposing API keys in the browser and to consolidate provider logic.

-**Can I compare multiple models at once?**
-Yes—either call several endpoints in parallel from the client or create a single `/api/compare` route that fans out server‑side and returns aggregated results.

-**Does this include evals or metrics?**
-Not by default.
-You can add latency/quality metrics and export to CSV/JSON for quick comparisons.

-## Contributing

-PRs and issues are welcome!
-If you add a provider or useful UI affordance, please include a short description and any setup notes in your PR.

 ## License